hashicorp/terraform/website/docs/cli/cloud/settings.html.md

 Terraform CLI can integrate with Terraform Cloud, acting as a client for Terraform Cloud's [CLI-driven run workflow](https://www.terraform.io/docs/cloud/run/cli.html).

+> **Hands On:** Try the [Migrate State to Terraform Cloud](https://learn.hashicorp.com/tutorials/terraform/cloud-migrate) tutorial on HashiCorp Learn.

-To use Terraform Cloud for a particular working directory, you must configure the following settings:
+You must configure the following settings to use Terraform Cloud for a particular working directory:

 - Provide credentials to access Terraform Cloud, preferably by using the [`terraform login`](/docs/cli/commands/login.html) command.